briandant/11tyblog/notes/running-tox-in-vscode.md

 title: running make and tox targets in VS Code, under nix
 ---

-# running make and tox targets in VS Code, under nix

 I've been a bit skiddish about running processes in the VS Code terminal.
 Generally, the VS Code default mode does too much: auto-loading the venv, grabbing env vars from `.env`, and so on.
 And I find myself with excess terminals that I forget to clean up well.

 One of the weird things is that there was an env var being set each time a new terminal was opened, and I couldn't easily understand why.
 I never really figured it out.
 I'd kill VS Code, and the next instance would have the env var there.
 I'm sure I could figure out why with some work, but I just defaulted to running things in iTerm, for the most part.